 On this page

 The information on Brexitloket.nl is based on the agreement between the EU and the UK.
-The government is currently analysing the agreement.
-That is why these texts may change in the near future.
 Do you have questions?
 Contact Brexitloket.

 There is an extensive Q&A about the Brexit Trade Agreement available on the website of the European Commission.
 It explains what the new rules mean for different sectors, such as trade in goods, fisheries and road transport.
 There are nine chapters in total and you can search per sector.
 At the top you can choose your language.
 You can find answers to questions such as: What was agreed to facilitate trade in automotive?
 How does the Agreement contribute to trade and sustainable development?
 Will air carriers still have the same rights to operate between and within the EU and the UK?
 Note that this Q&A was published in December 2020 and therefore speaks of a draft agreement.

 Preferential origin: avoid paying import dutiesDo you trade with the UK and would you rather not pay import duties on your products?
 Then it is important for you to see how you can make use of the agreements between the EU and the UK.
-Read here about preferential origin.
+Read about preferential origin.
+On the website of Netherlands Chamber of Commerce you can find practical examples.

 To do list